artdecocode/assert-throws/README.md

 [![npm version](https://badge.fury.io/js/assert-throws.svg)](https://npmjs.org/package/assert-throws)

 `assert-throws` is an assertion method for Node.js which checks if a synchronous or asynchronous function throws.
-It can also compare properties of the error (such as `message`, `code` and `stack`) with expected ones using string matching or regular expressions.
+It can also compare properties of the error (such as `message`, `code` and `stack` and any other) with expected ones using string strict equality, a regular expression, or a function.

 ```
 yarn add -E assert-throws